SpencerReyka/riot-api-match-analysis/README.md

 # COMPLETED
 limiter

+UPDATE THIS DOC TO BE ACCURATE

 # WORK IN PROGRESS
-add some sort of user reference to the match_data need to add database to cache results (once i get a match, should never need to pull that again) add a postgres database add a limiter to when you open the file, it should cache the start time and count, so that subsequent runs can continue the limiter
+add some sort of user reference to the match_data need to add database to cache results (once i get a match, should never need to pull that again) add a postgres database add calls to the database add a setup script, so like have --run, and --start database add documentation for this (like in the Readme ) add a limiter to when you open the file, it should cache the start time and count, so that subsequent runs can continue the limiter see if you can be more granular with the rate limiter

 docker run --name loca-riot-psql -v local_riot_psql_data:/var/lib/postgresql/data -p 54320:5432 -e POSTGRES_PASSWORD=my_password -d postgres